nixworks/public/news/2010/12/15/index.md

 ##### mummified
 ### [The mummified remains of the head of King Henri IV of France have been discovered in the garage of a French retiree. ](/news/2010/12/15/the-mummified-remains-of-the-head-of-king-henri-iv-of-france-have-been-discovered-in-the-garage-of-a-french-retiree.md)
-_Context: mummified, Henri IV of France_
+_Context: Henri IV of France, mummified_

 ##### Cuba
 ### [Cuba unveils its own version of Wikipedia. ](/news/2010/12/15/cuba-unveils-its-own-version-of-wikipedia.md)
-_Context: Cuba, Wikipedia_
+_Context: Wikipedia, Cuba_

 ##### Facebook
 ### [Facebook founder Mark Zuckerberg is TIME's 2010 Person of the Year.
 WikiLeaks founder Julian Assange wins top place in the reader's poll. ](/news/2010/12/15/facebook-founder-mark-zuckerberg-is-time-s-2010-person-of-the-year-wikileaks-founder-julian-assange-wins-top-place-in-the-reader-s-poll.md)
-_Context: WikiLeaks, Facebook, Mark Zuckerberg, Julian Assange, TIME_
+_Context: TIME, WikiLeaks, Mark Zuckerberg, Facebook, Julian Assange_

 ##### Lehman Brothers
 ### [Lehman Brothers bondholders, including hedge fund manager Paulson & Co., file a plan for the reorganization of that defunct broker-dealer, presenting the New York bankruptcy court with an alternative to the plan Lehman itself filed earlier in the year. ](/news/2010/12/15/lehman-brothers-bondholders-including-hedge-fund-manager-paulson-co-file-a-plan-for-the-reorganization-of-that-defunct-broker-dealer-p.md)
-_Context: Lehman Brothers, New York City, broker-dealer, Paulson & Co., bankruptcy_
+_Context: Paulson & Co., New York City, Lehman Brothers, bankruptcy, broker-dealer_

 ##### Ghana
 ### [Ghana is to begin pumping its first oil since a discovery in an offshore field three years ago. ](/news/2010/12/15/ghana-is-to-begin-pumping-its-first-oil-since-a-discovery-in-an-offshore-field-three-years-ago.md)
-_Context: petroleum, Ghana_
+_Context: Ghana, petroleum_

 ##### asylum seeker
 ### [At least twenty-seven asylum seekers, mostly from Iraq and Iran, are feared dead after a boat carrying 70 people crashes into cliffs on the coast of Christmas Island in the Indian Ocean. ](/news/2010/12/15/at-least-twenty-seven-asylum-seekers-mostly-from-iraq-and-iran-are-feared-dead-after-a-boat-carrying-70-people-crashes-into-cliffs-on-the.md)